-Keys that are created externally from the module are never transmitted to the module is plaintext.
-Keys are encrypted and sent through the physical interface and are then decrypted and stored in plaintext in Non-volatile RAM.
+Keys that are created externally from the module are never transmitted to the module in plaintext.
+Keys are encrypted with the (2 key [128-bit] TDES) PSD Secret Exchange Key and sent through the physical interface and are then decrypted and stored in plaintext in Non-volatile RAM.
 After a key has been stored on the module, it is never output for any reason.